jeftreece/dnamatch-tools/README.md

 it's not meant to be read by a human.
 It's meant to be read by a web browser.
 Sniff-ancestry.py turns it into something usable.

+The script can save the group information and the tree information, so that matches who are assigned a certain color dot can be analyzed in the spreadsheet.

-**Usage**: There are about four settings that can be modified in the script.
+**Usage**: **Firstly**, there are some settings that can be modified in the script.
+The settings affect how the script runs and what information is saved in the .csv file.
 Check those before running.
+Edit the script called "sniff-ancestry.py" using any text editor and only change those specific settings.

-First, bring up a match list, and scroll down to load as many matches as you wish.
-Then right click on the page and "save page as..." or use some other method to capture the page source into a file.
+**Next**, bring up a match list, and scroll down to load as many matches as you wish.
+The match list loads incrementally, so you must scroll to the end of what you want to save before dong the next step.

+**The next step** is right click on the page and "save page as..." or use some other method to capture the page source into a file.
 If you have a choice how to save, use the full web page option.
 It may produce a folder with a lot of separate files and a separate .html file with the name as you chose in saving it.
 Ignore the folder.
 You can remove it if you want.
 You just need the .html file.

 NOTE: you probably won't have much success trying to save all of your matches in one go.
 It's recommended that you break up the list into